metrico/qryn-docs/docs/env.md

 ?> We're K8s and Docker container friendly 😉

+## Resources

+Each setup is different and requirements depend on the amount and volume of data and labels ingested.
+Make sure you have sufficient memory and disk resources allocated for your node service and clickhouse server when dealing with large amounts of data and fingerprints.
+We suggest 8GB RAM or higher for most setups with 100k-1M fingerprints.
+Observe your daily and weekly data consumption to forecast your disk usage requirements.
+Compression codecs and other optimizations can be performed at the ClickHouse level.
+When in doubt, ask the community for suggestions.

 #### Parameters

 The following `ENV` parameters can be used to control **qryn** parameters and its backend settings